-- Use joint procurement to add value to goods and services sourced for its constituent councils. - Establish the underlying technology, framework, platform and policies to enable and support collaboration.

-- Facilitate initiatives that benefit councils and their stakeholders through improved levels of service, reduced costs, improved efficiency, innovation and/or increased value. - Pursue best practice in the management of all activities to obtain best value and minimise risk - Demonstrate fiduciary responsibility by ensuring that its activities are adequately funded from savings achieved, levies, council contributions, or Government funding where available - Allow other councils or organisations to participate in its activities where this will benefit its constituent councils directly or indirectly. - Actively monitor and engage with shared service developments across the public sector to identify opportunities for further development and establishing best practice. - Represent the collective views of its' shareholders in matters with which it is associated.
+- Use joint procurement to add value to goods and services sourced for member councils. - Establish the underlying technology, framework, platform and policies to enable and support collaboration. - Pursue best practice in the management of all activities to obtain best value and minimise risk. - Demonstrate financial responsibility by ensuring that its activities are adequately funded from savings achieved, levies, council contributions, or Government funding where available. - Allow other councils or organisations to participate in its activities where this will benefit its member councils directly or indirectly. - Actively monitor and engage with shared service developments across the public sector to identify opportunities for further development and establishing best practice. - Represent the collective views of its shareholders in matters with which it is associated.